vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 A prapanna is one who is steadfast in the awareness of his own essential nature, which is different from non-sentient matter on one hand and the Supreme Paramatman on the other hand, who is the 'sarva-seshin', the siddhopaya and the supreme object of attainment.
 The understanding of these three namely the tattva, the hita and the purushartha should be firm and unshakable by any kind of perverse arguments in a prapanna.
 This awareness should be in him during all the time that he remains in this world after prapatri.
 This kind of steadfastness can be known from various factors that are significant signs showing that awareness.
 On account of the glory of this knowledge, the prapanna becomes capable of passing through the vast miseries that come across during the course of his life here.
 He will be capable of avoiding all kinds of unbecoming actions, such as seeking the grace of some one other than the Lord, worshipping those that are different from the Supreme Paramatman, studying the scriptures of other schools and thinking in vain of other things, etc.

 These significant marks are to be realised by a prapanna.
 These are in one way the characteristics of a prapanna.
 In another aspect, they are 'sadhanas' or disciplines that are to be cultivated and to be achieved by a prapanna.
 These marks are just like the marks of a 'stita-prajna or a 'gunacccta' or a fervent devotee of the Lord.
 One can examine one self and find out, if he fulfills all these conditions to call himself as a prapanna.
 This shows the mental attitude of a prapanna, who is solely devoted to the Lord.

-152

-Essence of Srimad Rahasyatraya Saram

 If a prapanna has the following characteristics, he can know that he is steadfast in his essential nature: 1.
 When some one accuses him, and speaks of many faults,

 one should realise that they do not relate to his essential nature, but only relate to the body and others, and so,